 In general, macro photography is defined as photography that captures the subject at a 1:1 ratio.
 This means the object your photograph is the same size on the film/sensor as it is in real life.
 But in many cases, macro just refers to getting close to something and shooting it.

-In this photo on the left, I shot a flower (purple vetch I believe) using 105mm macro lens.
+In this photo above, I shot a flower (purple vetch I believe) using 105mm macro lens.

 This is a small flower – about an inch long, so to show any detail on it I needed to get up close and personal with it.

 I used a Nikon D300, 105mm macro lens and lit the scene with a flash in my studio.
 A nice simple set up.
 The great thing about macro photography is that it isn’t expensive to get started with it (once you have your DSLR).

 The first example that I’ll show is just using a standard 50mm lens to start as a reference.
 A 50mm lens is a great, affordable and usually high quality lens.
 Possibly the best bang for the buck when it comes to lenses.
 Here is a photo taken with an full frame camera and the 50mm lens focused as closely as possible.
 None of the images below are cropped.

 Not very close and not very exciting.
 But there is one great advantage to having a 50mm lens when it comes to macro photography.
 You can turn it around and mount it backwards on your camera using a ‘reversing ring‘.